microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplication.md

 ```

 ### -PreAuthorizedApplications

 Lists applications and requested permissions for implicit consent.
 Requires an admin to have provided consent to the application.

-preAuthorizedApplications do not require the user to consent to the requested permissions.
+preAuthorizedApplications don't require the user to consent to the requested permissions.
-Permissions listed in preAuthorizedApplications do not require user consent.
+Permissions listed in preAuthorizedApplications don't require user consent.

 However, any additional requested permissions not listed in preAuthorizedApplications require user consent.

 ```yaml